joelodom/mongodb-queryable-encryption/README.md

-  destroy-database      Destroys the test database. add-members [number]  Insert [number] random member records. find-one              Query for one member record (semi-randomly). equality-query     Demonstrate an equality query on encrypted data.
+  destroy-database      Destroys the test database. add-members [number]  Insert [number] random member records. find-one              Query for one member record (semi-randomly). equality-query        Demonstrate an equality query on encrypted data. age-query [age]       Query for members who are [age] or younger.
 ```

 Here is my demonstration flow: